Rainbow-DemoRL: Combining Improvements in Demonstration-Augmented Reinforcement Learning

 Results

-From the results, the following conclusions are most useful for practitioners:
+From the results, the following conclusions are most useful for practitioners looking to improve sample efficiency of online RL with demonstrations:

 BibTeX